What Does It Mean to Call on the Name of the Lord?

 “Calling on the name of the Lord is the secret not only to our salvation but also to our enjoyment of the Lord’s riches.
 Beginning with Enosh, the third generation of mankind, and continuing all the way down to the New Testament believers, God’s chosen and redeemed ones enjoyed Christ’s redemption and salvation and all His riches by means of this secret.”

-Simply calling on His name, “Oh, Lord Jesus!” is the secret to enjoying His riches every day of our Christian life.
+Christ is so rich in so many ways—as comfort, peace, love, hope, patience, kindness, endurance, long-suffering, strength, faith, and every positive thing in the universe.
+And simply calling on His name, “Oh, Lord Jesus!” is the secret to enjoying His riches every day of our life.

 Being saved daily

 Again, Romans 10:13 assures us that “whoever calls on the name of the Lord shall be saved.”
-But how can calling on the Lord save us from these things?
+But saved from what?

-To call, “Oh, Lord Jesus!” isn’t the same as speaking inspiring words or positive affirmations to ourselves to improve our mood.
+Calling “Oh, Lord Jesus!” isn’t the same as reciting inspiring words or positive affirmations to improve our mood.
 Instead, when we call on the name of Jesus, we contact the living, resurrected Lord who is dwelling in our spirit.
 As we call on His name, we experience Him, and He meets our need.

 Actually, we’re saved from negative things by enjoying what the Lord is to us.
 Note 2 on saved in verse 13 explains: